Sign In Register

 Healthcare Facilities159

-Madison has an average annual temperature of 44°F (7°C).
+Madison has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 19°F in January while summers reach 67°F in July.
-Annual precipitation is 48.1 inches.
-The area enjoys 246 sunny days per year.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 48.1 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,203 feet.

 Temperature